ServanKarakas/PythonWebserver/README.md

 ## Installation:
 1. Clone or download the project repository to your local machine.
 2. Ensure that Python 3.x is installed on your system.
+3. Ensure that flask and pyserial is installed.
 4. Connect the ATmega8 microcontroller to your computer and ensure it is properly configured to communicate with Python.

 ## Usage: